ErlingSigurdson/SegMap595/README.md

 //#include "SegMap595.h"  // Generic embedded programming style.
 ```

-"Load" the map string into an object using init() method:
+"Load" the map string into an object using init() method and specify a display type:
 ```cpp
 SegMap595.init(MAP_STR, SEGMAP595_COMMON_CATHODE);  // If using common cathode display.
 //SegMap595.init(MAP_STR, SEGMAP595_COMMON_ANODE);  // If using common anode display.